JFrogChina/JFrog-Platform-k3s-installation/README.md

         ./3-install-jfrog.sh

-                If you include k3s_data_dir in your package, you don't need to perform this step.
+                If you have included k3s_data_dir in your package, you don't need to perform this step.

-                If you execute this script again, it will try to pull a new docker image to perform pre-upgrade checks.
+                If you execute this script again, it will try to pull 1 more new docker image to perform pre-upgrade checks.
                 So if you need to upgrade, please make sure you have simulated the upgrade in the simulation environment and exported this docker image.

 <img src="./guide/4.png" style="width: 800px;" >